-Expository Preaching (PMX 303) provides tools and techniques for biblically based preaching and
+Expository Preaching (PMX 303) provides tools and techniques for biblically based preaching and provides practice in preparing various types of expository sermons from select scripture passages.

 Community Transformation (PTH 303D) explores the practice of community development and helps students cultivate their skills in problem diagnosis, problem solving and community-building initiatives via the analysis of case studies on topics such as literacy and education, health care, seniors, youth, global development, policing, and justice, and building of community cultures.
 Prerequisites: Cross-Cultural Communication, Christian Ethics, Introduction to Entrepreneurship, Leadership in the Church.